 Adding a Jewelry Insurance Rider

 One way to ensure your jewelry is protected is to add what is known as a rider to your insurance coverage.
 A rider is coverage that kicks in when the limits set by your basic coverage are either met or exceeded.
-This type of additional coverage can also be called a âpersonal article floaterâ or âvaluable personal property rider.â
+This type of additional coverage can also be called a “personal article floater” or “valuable personal property rider.”

 Depending on the requirements set by your insurer, you may need to make an itemized list of individual pieces you want the rider to cover.
 This will include a short description of each piece of jewelry.
 Some companies may require appraisals for pieces valued above a set dollar amount.

-Riders may offer additional protections that arenât available under your standard homeowners policy, such as coverage for damage or loss.
-If you accidentally hit your hand on something and one of the prongs securing your diamond comes loose, youâll want that repaired quickly so that you donât lose the stoneâdamage like this may be covered by your rider.
-And, if you didnât notice the setting was loose and you do lose your diamond, you will be protected.
+Accidentally hitting your hand on something may cause one of the prongs of your diamond to come loose.
+You should have this repaired as soon as possible to avoid losing the stone.
+This damage may be covered by your insurance rider.
+And, if you didn’t notice the setting was loose and you do lose your diamond, you will be protected.

-An insurance rider might have a deductible youâll need to meet before your loss is covered, so make sure you ask about this.
+An insurance rider might have a deductible you’ll need to meet before your loss is covered, so make sure you ask about this.
 Additionally, making a claim on your rider may also count as a claim on your homeowners insurance policy.
-As always, itâs important to understand which exclusions from the underlying homeowners policy apply.
+As always, it’s important to understand which exclusions from the underlying homeowner’s policy apply.

-If your homeowners insurance policy excludes natural disasters such as floods and earthquakes (as most policies do), then those exclusions will likely apply to the rider as well.
-If a flood severely damages your home and your jewelry is lost too, you wonât be eligible to file a claim.
+Most homeowner’s insurance policies exclude natural disasters like floods and earthquakes.
+These same exclusions will likely apply to the policy rider too.
+If a flood severely damages your home and your jewelry is lost too, you won’t be eligible to file a claim.

 One benefit to purchasing a rider to your homeowners policy is that many insurers offer discounts when you have more than one policy through them, so you could save some money on your total premium.*